Date of Service: 1925 – 1947

 1947: Lighthouse is automated.
 Mrs. Salter retires after 22 years of steadfast service at the age of 65.
 She was the last civilian woman lighthouse keeper in the United States.
 Her ending salary was $2229/year.
 She moves six miles away but could still see the beam from the lighthouse.

 1966: Passed away on March 11 at age 83 in Baltimore, MD.
-She is buried next to husband Clarence at St. Paul United Methodist Church Cemetery, Susan, VA.
+She is buried next to her husband Clarence at St. Paul United Methodist Church Cemetery, Susan, VA.

 Keeper Fannie Mae Salter Anecdotes: